 Being the only vitamin that is also a hormone, Vitamin D is essential for the proper production and use of other hormones in the body.

 H2 Providing Insight for Health Care Practitioners

-There are a wide variety of factors that can impede upon and have a negative impact on a person’s vitamin D levels.
-People with darker skin have a lower intake of vitamin D as the melanin in their skin works as a natural sunscreen.
+There are a wide variety of factors that can impede upon on a person’s Vitamin D levels.
+For example, people with darker skin have a lower intake of vitamin D as the melanin in their skin works as a natural sunscreen.
 This means they need to spend longer in the sun to get sufficient levels.

 Additionally, older individuals are often at risk of a lower vitamin D intake as their skin begins to thin with age, they typically spend less time outdoors and their kidney function declines.
-Other factors such as stress, obesity and various medications can have a negative impact on an individual’s vitamin D intake.
+Other factors such as stress, obesity and various medications can have a negative impact on an individual’s Vitamin D intake.

 The Best Method for Vitamin D Intake

-Once you know your vitamin D levels, discuss with your health care practitioner what is the best method of vitamin D supplementation.
+Once you know your vitamin D levels, discuss with your health care practitioner what is the best method of Vitamin D supplementation.
 The current NRV for people aged 1-70 is 600 IU each day, however this may be higher if you suffer from mental health conditions.
 When you are deficient it may be more beneficial to supplement at a higher dosage (as advised by a professional), to speed up the process of getting towards optimal levels.

-Don’t see yourself as a science experiment: if your levels of vitamin D were low before you decided to work towards a higher intake, they will still be low in the coming weeks.
+Don’t see yourself as a science experiment: if your levels of Vitamin D were low before you decided to work towards a higher intake, they will still be low in the coming weeks.
 This is something that takes time to build and can have significant benefits once this is the case.
-Simply follow the advice of your medical practitioner and you will begin the process towards higher vitamin D levels and, hopefully, a happier, healthier you.
+Simply follow the advice of your medical practitioner and you will begin the process towards higher Vitamin D levels and, hopefully, a happier, healthier you.